eclipse-archived/smarthome-packaging-sample/README.md

-# Eclipse Smarthome Packaging Sample
+# Eclipse SmartHome Packaging Sample
 <img src="https://www.eclipse.org/concierge/images/logo.png" alt="concierge osgi" width="200"/>

-This repository contains a sample project which wraps eclipse smarthome within a concierge OSGi container, a lightweight OSGi R5 implementation.
+This repository contains a sample project which wraps Eclipse SmartHome within a concierge OSGi container, a lightweight OSGi R5 implementation.
 You can use this example to build an own minimal distribution with a very optimized memory footprint.

 More information about concierge: https://www.eclipse.org/concierge/index.php

 1. Prerequisites - Install Maven
 ================
-Please use the instructions on main project's readme to install maven: https://github.com/eclipse/smarthome#1-prerequisites Make sure **mvn** command is available on your path.
+Please use the instructions on main project's readme to install maven: https://github.com/eclipse/smarthome#1-prerequisites
+* Make sure **mvn** command is available on your path.
+* Make sure you're using a **JDK 8**.

 2. Checkout
 ================